fanbinqi/YOLO3-TF/README.md

 # YOLO3-TF
-YOLO v3 re-implementation, and our code is based[stronger-yolo]{https://github.com/Stinky-Tofu/Stronger-yolo}
+YOLO v3 re-implementation, and our code is based [stronger-yolo](https://github.com/Stinky-Tofu/Stronger-yolo), a huge thank to him.

 # Use backbone with VGG-16 and Mobilenet V2